- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 Jeremy Rosenstein and Sandy Schwarz will teach Pickleball.
 The fastest growing sport in America provides fun, great exercise and awakens your competitive spirit.
 Pickleball will bring out your athleticism and make you move to the bounce of a whiffle ball off your oversized paddle.
 This sport creates great rallies and social fun!

 Rosenstein, who is also a sports videographer, has been coaching a variety of sports including tennis and pickleball since 2009.
-This will be his 8th year with Mickey’s Camp and Rosenstein has won a combined 12 Pickleball Singles and Doubles Tournaments in his career.
-This will be Schwarz’s 6th year of teaching.
-She is an avid player and has conducted several tournaments.
+Rosenstein has won a combined 12 Pickleball Singles and Doubles Tournaments in his career.
+Schwarz is an avid player and has conducted several tournaments.

 POKER